tkukurin/chaitin-for-taste/pystyle.md

 After fixing codestyle errors, report to the user.
 What did you change?
 Did you possibly reward-hack?
 Did you capture the spirit of our guidelines?

+Exemptions.
+To exempt deliberate code, put `[tknostyle]` in the message of the commit that authors those lines; `codestyle.py` blames each line and drops tagged ones from all checks (only add tags when the user allows it).